santipalacios2002/keptn-in-a-box/README.md

 ## 💾 Sizing

 This section will give you an idea the nedded size for your Box.
-But it all dependson the modules you want to install and what is your goal and usecase.
+But it all depends on the modules you want to install and what is your goal and usecase.
 The installer comes with 3 predefined modules: **minimal**, **default** and **full**.

 ### 🕐 Installation time